 Body Polish Dry Brush Lymphatic Drainage Massage

-A 50 to 60 min body polishing, lymphatic drainage massage aimed to not only relax you with rhythmic brushing strokes but remove dead, dry skin freeing your cells to regenerate more radiant, glowing skin.
+A 50 to 60 min at your home body polishing, lymphatic drainage massage service aimed to not only relax you with rhythmic brushing strokes but remove dead, dry skin freeing your cells to regenerate more radiant, glowing skin.
 Dry brushing also relieves the skin from blocked pores allowing healing oils, lotions, and butters to absorb into the skin leading to greater, deeper benefits.

 Please expect firm but gentle rhythmic brushing strokes all over the body.
 Focusing on the 4 quadrants of the body encourages lymphatic drainage to occur.
 Your 1st body polish session comes with a natural bristle body brush so that you may practice this treatment for yourself at home between massages and a small Time Hair and Body Wash along with a small Tru Hair and Body Oil.